ptompalski/lidRmetrics/README.md

 # lidRmetrics
-Additional point cloud metrics to use with *_metric functions in lidR
+Additional point cloud metrics to use with *_metric functions in lidR.
+Currently under development.